truzo/tomango-2018/site/content/blog/the-6-things-a-good-website-must-do.md

 title: "The 6 things a good website must do"
 author: "mark"
 date: 2015-07-31 15:41:30
-excerpt: This excellent summary of what a good website must do deserved a little explanation... blog/categories:
+description: This excellent summary of what a good website must do deserved a little explanation... blog/categories:
  - tips-and-advice
  - web-design